• Products

 Windows DNS Log Sources

-You may know that there are numerous ways of collecting DNS logs within the Windows environment:
+You may know that there are several ways of collecting DNS logs within the Windows environment:

 • Collecting DNS query logs via Sysmon